chrisabos/Rat17F_Machine/README.md

 	Example:
 	./machine 100 100 100 testcase_rat17f_machine.ratasm

+## Output Explained

+	PC: 23 	(2) 0 1
+	  ADD

+	PC: 24 	(1) 1
+	  STDOUT

+	1

+The output should look as the above.
+Each chunk of text represents an instruction about to be executed.
+The first thing we see is "PC: 23."
+This means our Program Counter is currently on 23.
+Next we see "(2) 0 1" This is our stack.
+The stack size is in brackets in this case 2.
+Following is the actual stack.
+0 is at the bottom of the stack and 1 is at the top of the stack.
+Next we see "ADD" which means the next instruction to be executed is the add instruction.
+In the following block we can see the program counter has incremented, the add has been completed by popping 1 and 0 from the stack and adding them together and putting them back on the stack "(1) 1" and finally the next instruction is STDOUT.
+The standard output is put on its own line down at the bottom.

 Rat17F was developed by Song-James Choi, Ph.D. of California State University, Fullerton.
 All this program does is executes his hypothetical language.